 POLICE CONSTABLE ENTRY PROGRAMME (PCEP)

-What’s involved in the Police Constable Entry Programme?
+What’s involved in the non-degree holder entry route?

-To join us on the Police Constable Entry Programme, you must have an achieved English and Maths GCSE (A*-C/9-4) or an equivalent Level 2 qualification (e.g. Functional Skills, O-Level or CSE Grade 1) and two A-Levels (A-E) or equivalent, OR relevant professional experience.
+You must have an achieved English and Maths GCSE (A*-C/9-4) or an equivalent Level 2 qualification (e.g. Functional Skills, O-Level or CSE Grade 1) and two A-Levels (A-E) or equivalent.

-If you don’t have A-Levels but do have at least one year of professional experience working in areas such as those below, we encourage you to apply: (note that this is not an exhaustive list and all previous experience will be assessed on a case-by-case basis.)
+If you don’t have A-Levels but do have at least one year of professional experience working in areas such as those below, we encourage you to apply.
+This is not an exhaustive list and all previous experience will be assessed on a case-by-case basis.

 • Armed forces